gpstar81/GPStar-proton-pack/ATTENUATOR_DIY.md

 For instructions on using the web interface to control your equipment, please see the [Wireless Operations](WIRELESS_OPERATION.md) guide.

-## ESP32 - Standard Pinout Reference
+## ESP32 - 30-Pin Reference

 ![](images/ESP32-pinout.png)

+📝 **Note:** There are typically 30-pin and 38-pin versions of the ESP32 development modules and matching terminal shields.
+Both should work, though there will be some minor differences to the order of pins.
+ALWAYS match the GPIO pin by label not position or index.
+This guide uses the more compact 30-pin packaging.

 ## ESP32 - Pin Connections

 The following is a diagram of the ESP32 pins from left and right, when oriented with the USB connection facing down (south) like the pinout diagram above.
+This follows the standard pinout for a 30-pin device.

 | Connection    | ESP32 (L) |     | ESP32 (R) | Connection    |
 |---------------|-----------|-----|-----------|---------------|